Contributors: Duc Bui and Roy Lopez

 Energy storage systems allow healthcare facilities to store electricity generated from renewable sources, such as PV systems, for use when it is needed.
 This can help provide a reliable and stable source of energy, even during periods of low renewable energy generation, and can also help to reduce the facility’s dependence on the grid.

-While a BESS won’t currently replace the need for an emergency generator in a hospital, it can substantially reduce the size of the generator.
+While a BESS won’t currently replace the need for an emergency generator in a hospital, it can potentially reduce the size of the generator.

 Microgrids